alexmilenkovich/alexmilenkovich.github.io/_pages/about.md

 In particular my research focuses on non-volatile memories, hardware-oriented security, architectures for ensuring code and data integrity and confidentiality (a.k.a., secure processors), architectures for increased programmers' productivity and debuggability, and memory hierarchy optimizations.
-I am also interested in developing new applications and systems for ubiquitous personal health monitoring (a.k.a. as mHealth systems).
+I am also interested in developing new applications and systems for ubiquitous personal health monitoring (a.k.a., mHealth systems).
 I lead [the LaCASA Laboratory](http://lacasa.uah.edu) and co-lead [the mHealth Laboratory](http://portal.mhealth.uah.edu).
 With my students and collaborators I have published over 140 peer-reviewed journal and conference articles and hold two U.S. patents.